mothervolcano/arborator/README.md

 This project emerged from my fascination with the subject of a book I stumbled upon: 'The Algorithmic Beauty of Plants.'
 The author, Aristid Lindenmayer, a botanist, developed a mathematical theory to describe plant topology, which later evolved into a framework for modeling the development of branching structures in general.
 The Lindenmayer Systems or L-Systems, as they became known, found applications far beyond the field of biology in diverse fields such as urbanism, computer graphics, and even programming languages.

 I was inspired to attempt a simple and straightforward implementation in JavaScript.
-The mesmerizing and often beautiful patterns, structures, and shapes that emerged from simple and concise set of rules made me understand why the L system were widely adopted in many different fields.

 Before I knew it, what started as curiosity evolved into something of a passion that led to two exploratory projects.